DaveBsns/ai-generated-music/README.md

 ## Setting up the project

-First create an virtual environment to install all the python packages
+First, create an virtual environment to install all the python packages in the root directory of the project.

 On Windows: